RiJo/dus/README.md

 Currently in development of first beta version.
 Current code base works as intended.

 ## Background
 I was missing a command line tool which simply summarized the current directory's size (recursively).
 This because I'm always running out of disk space when there's no time to spare.
-I found myself using `du -s` (oh, thereof the name) quite often (no, I don't have any graphical file manager installed); but the result is neither sorted nor quickly interpreted.
+I found myself using GNU `du -s` (oh, thereof the name) quite often (no, I don't have any graphical file manager installed); but the result is neither sorted nor quickly interpreted.
 This application scratches one, out of many, of my personal itches.

 ## Screenshot
 ![dus preview](screenshot.png)